weiyinwei/PHR_GCN/README.md

 |Instagram|48,888|2,303|12,194|2,048|128|100|

 -`train.npy`
    Train file.
-Each line is a user with her/his positive interactions with items: (userID and micro-video ID)
+Each line is a user with her/his hashtag towards the micro-video: (userID, Hashtag ID and micro-video ID)
 -`val.npy`
    Validation file.
-Each line is a user with her/his 1,000 negative and several positive interactions with items: (userID and micro-video ID)
+Each line is a user with her/his 1,000 negative hashtags and several positive hashtags for a micro-video: (userID, Neg_Hashtag ID, Pos_Hashtag ID, and micro-video ID)
 -`test.npy`
    Test file.
-Each line is a user with her/his 1,000 negative and several positive interactions with items: (userID and micro-video ID)
+Each line is a user with her/his 1,000 negative hashtags and several positive hashtags for a micro-video: (userID, Neg_Hashtag ID, Pos_Hashtag ID, and micro-video ID)